TRANSFORMING URBAN SPACES WITH DYNAMIC PUBLIC ART

 In October 2014, Bloomberg Philanthropies invited mayors to collaborate with artists and arts organizations to develop innovative projects that engage residents and attract visitors.
 237 cities submitted proposals, affirming the many ways in which the arts can celebrate, address, and advance critical urban issues.
 In March 2015, Bloomberg Philanthropies announced 12 finalist cities that presented innovative ideas and were poised to make significant local impact.
 These proposals covered a range of areas such as revitalization of decayed downtown areas, underutilized waterfronts, and vacant neighborhoods.
 They also addressed other social issues including civil rights, neighborhood safety, environmental sustainability, and promoting city identity.

-LEARN ABOUT THE FOUR PROJECTS THAT WERE SELECTED IN THE PUBLIC ART CHALLENGE:
+LEARN MORE ABOUT THE FOUR WINNING PROJECTS THAT WERE SELECTED:

 Albany, Schenectady and Troy, NY – Breathing Lights